Blog topics

 Why Choose Kari?

-When you can’t be there to take care of your pets, I’m the next best thing.
-I treat my clients’ pets as unique individuals who are part of my extended family.
+My clients will tell you that you can’t be there to take care of your pets, I’m the next best thing.
+I treat each animal as a unique individual who is part of my extended family.
 I take their lead as I get to know them, making sure to not overwhelm shy pets or neglect more gregarious ones.

 For your pets’ safety and your peace of mind, I am: